canonical/kafka-k8s-operator/README.md

 For an overview of security features of the Charmed Apache Kafka K8s, see the [Security page](https://canonical.com/data/docs/kafka/k8s/e-security) in the Explanation section of the documentation.

-Security issues in the Charmed Apache Kafka K8s can be reported through [Launchpad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
+Security issues in the Charmed Apache Kafka K8s operator can be reported through [Launchpad](https://wiki.ubuntu.com/DebuggingSecurity#How_to_File).
 Please do not file GitHub issues about security issues.

+## Performance tuning

+For information on tuning performance of Charmed Apache Kafka K8s, see the [Performance tuning reference](https://discourse.charmhub.io/t/charmed-kafka-documentation-reference-performace-tuning/10561) page.

 ## Contributing

 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/kafka-k8s-operator/blob/main/CONTRIBUTING.md) for developer guidance.

 ## License